thedavecarroll/powershell.anovelidea.org/_posts/2018-08-17-unique-email-domains.md

 Of course, you could have dozens or more unique domains.
 This would even help identify typos.

-Hopefully, this post saved you a some time.
+Hopefully, this post saved you some time.

 Have a great day!